romanamaralit/spaceman/README.md

 /*----- functions -----*/
 Landing rendered page:
--All elements of the game, present (but spaceship is hidden but still there) -Start button present
+-All elements of the Spaceship are present
--Things not present: box to enter word to guess and play again button
+-Start button and text box to enter word is present

     -function startGame: user clicks on start button -function enterText: user inputs a text but is crypted, press enter